andrecaiado/data-air-quality-monitor/README.md

 ## Deploy the project to a Databricks workspace

 To deploy the project to a Databricks workspace, use the Databricks Bundle Configuration.
 The [databricks.yml](./databricks.yml) file contains the configuration for the Databricks Bundle, defining resources such as SQL warehouses, datasets, and dashboards.
-There is only one target environment defined: `dev`.
+As the file only contains one target environment defined (`dev`), this deployment example will be targeting that environment.

 The steps to deploy the project are as follows: